jhanvey/Donor-Household-Model/README.md

 ### How households are formed
 - **Stable Household IDs:** Spouses are combined into a single household identifier to ensure that a married couple’s giving is analyzed together rather than as separate donors.
 This prevents double‑counting and produces a truer view of acquisition, retention, and gift totals.
-- **DAF & Company Reassignment:** When gifts are routed through Donor‑Advised Funds or companies, they are **analytically reassigned** back to the donor behind the gift.
+- **DAF & Company Reassignment:** When gifts are routed through Donor‑Advised Funds or companies, they are **reassigned** back to the donor behind the gift.
 This aligns the analytics view with donor relationships (while accounting keeps its own ledgering).
 The result is a clearer picture of who is actually giving and responding to appeals.
 - **First Gift Identification:** The first recorded gift per household is flagged.
-This enables clean cohorting (e.g., “FY2024 new donors”) and downstream retention analysis.
+This enables clean cohorting (e.g., “FY2024 Q1 new donors”), first gift analysis, and downstream retention analysis.
 - **Lifecycle Classification:** Each household is placed into a fiscal‑year lifecycle bucket (e.g., *New Donor*, *Key Multi‑Year*, *Recently Lapsed*, *Long Lapsed*).
 Lifecycle states are computed at the start of the fiscal year to support year‑over‑year tracking and movement analysis.
 - **Portfolio Awareness:** Households are linked to their assigned giving representatives, which allows portfolio‑level analysis of upgrade, lapse, and reactivation patterns for higher‑value segments.